webvariants/susi/README.md

 	susi.ack(evt);
 });
 ```
 This is the second processor.
-It matches all events with the topic 'foo'.
-It attaches the string 'foo' to the payload field 'a'.
-After this it acknoledges the event back to susi.
+It matches all events with the topic 'foo' and attaches the string 'foo' to the payload field 'a'.
+After this it acknowledges the event back to susi.

 ```javascript
 susi.registerProcessor('foo', function (evt) {